karlospn/mytechramblings-site-source-code/content/posts/testing-private-dns-resolution-over-a-p2s-vpn-using-azure-dns-private-resolver.md

 The DNS Forwarder/Proxy can be hosted on a virtual machine or on a container service like ACI or AKS.

-Setup a DNS forwarder is simple, mainly because you only need to forward queries to the Azure DNS IP: 168.63.129.16.
+Setting up a DNS forwarder is simple, mainly because you only need to forward queries to the Azure DNS IP: 168.63.129.16.

 Here's an example of a containerized Bind DNS Server that can be deployed on ACI or AKS:

 - https://github.com/whiteducksoftware/az-dns-forwarder

-If you take a look at the configuration of the Bind Server, you'll see that the only action it does is to forward queries to Azure DNS:
+If you take a look at the configuration of the Bind Server, you'll see that the only action it does is forward queries to Azure DNS:

 ```javascript
 options {